 - Morning Pancakes and Coffee, from about 6am till 9am.

-- A brief, brief! gathering at one of the circles, where we will announce the day and connect as a group.
+- We gather at one of the circles, where we will announce the day and connect as a group.

-- Dinnertime.
-You’re on your own again.
+- Lunch break.
+From your own supplies.
 (Solaris does not have a meal plan per se, but there is always chips and salsa and gorp around.
-Bring an ingredient for the “Stone Salad” and enjoy an impressive salad buffet for lunch everyday.)
+Bring an ingredient for the “Stone Salad” and enjoy an impressive salad buffet for lunch and dinner everyday.)

-- On Thursday this will be a small welcoming ritual for us all, with a drum-and-dance jam session to follow.
+- On Thursday this will be a small welcoming ritual for us all, perhaps with ‘smores to follow.

 - Sunday at Noon is the infamous ‘snaps’ closing ritual, and then we all pitch in and clean the place before departing.